cloudfoundry/eirini-release/README.md

 We have validated that the deployment can start with a single-node 4 core 16GB cluster, although the initial startup will be very slow with this setup.
 We recommend at least 8 cores and 16GB of RAM for the SCF control plane and at least two additional nodes that you can scale relative to the average consumption of resource of the applications that you will be deploying.
-To make staging of applications faster with Diego, operators should scale the Diego cells to the number of additional nodes.

 ## Installation